SunitRaut/WSN-for-RFM69-LowPowerLab/README.md

 Create object of WSN_RFM69 Class.
 WSN_RFM69 node; // object node of class WSN_RFM69

-The library can be run in two modes: simple and networkMode By default simple mode is enabled.
+The library can be run in two modes: simple and networkMode.
+By default simple mode is enabled.

 - In simple mode, you can use this library exactly like LowPowerLab's RFM69 plus 200-byte packet buffer minus networking ability.

 - In simple mode, you can send max.
 61 byte message. (exactly like in LowPowerLab RFM library).

+- Please Check the examples '1.
+Unidirectional TxRx' and '2.
+Bidirectional TxRx' to know more about usage of simple mode.

 - In networkMode, you can form a wireless network of nodes automatically and send messages towards sink node (nearest sink node, in case of multiple sinks).

 - In networkMode, you can send max.
 60 byte message. (due to 1-byte network header).

+- Please Check the example '3.
+Wireless Network with Nodes and Sink' to know more about usage of networkMode.

 To enable networkMode: node.setNetworkMode(true);
 To enable simple mode: node.setNetworkMode(false);

+# Simple Mode

+To enable simple mode: node.setNetworkMode(false);  //By default, even if you don't declare this statement, the node will operate in simple mode only.

+- To send to all Neighbouring Nodes:

+node.message = "Hello World!
+Neighbours";

+node.sendToAllNeighbours();

+- To send to a particular Neighbouring Node:

+node.message = "Hello World!
+Neighbour";

+node.sendToNeighbour(NeighbourNodeId);

+Note: Neighbour refers to a node which is within the range of transmitting node.

 # networkMode

 To enable networkMode: node.setNetworkMode(true);

-In Setup():
+- In Setup():

 node.setNetworkMode(true);

 Sink Node: node.setSink(true) | Node: node.setSink(false)

-Anywhere in your code:
+- How to send messages in networkMode:

-First assign to message
+-- First assign to message

 node.message = "Hello World!";      //max.
 60 byte message

-Then send towards the nearest sink
+-- Then send towards the nearest sink

 node.sendToSink();